wucangji/IOTDM-doc/how to add a new resource.md

 	* "parse" method is used for "checking" the validity, while "process" method is used for "processing" and store information. "parse" only store information for Container's "creator" attribute.

+	* <Mandatory> attributes are checked in the "process" part.

 	* "Onem2mDb.java" translate injson payload(payload of create) to json resource then store the whole json resource(what retrieve will return) in the data tree.
 During this process, if attribute is set to null when <Update>, it will be removed.

 5. Add statistics information for this new resource.
 This stats is used for some analysis in the future.